marcusoftnet/marcusoftnet.github.io/_posts/2015-01-30-how-far-have-we-come.md

 ---
 layout: post
-title: How far have we come?
+title: "How far have we come?"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-30T13:15:02.000Z
+date: 2015-01-30 13:15:02
 tags:
  - Agile
  - Lean
  - Life of a consultant
  - Indonesia
 ---

 A few days back I said something to my client that apparently many people on twitter found interesting.